jferdy/WHD_fig3D/index.md

 ## A Within Host Dynamics model

-The figure below illsutrates the dynamics of pathogen inside the infected host.
+The figure below illustrates the dynamics of pathogen inside the infected host.

 ### Markdown